f1ac0/PistormX/PistormX-68k/README.md

 The Pistorm'X was created in 2021 as a replacement CPU board for the Pistorm, using less components, a cheaper PCB, easier to assemble, and freeing a GPIO pin on the Pi.
 Since they were more robust and lower profile, I used the same female pins as my A500-IDE-RAM board to attach the board to the host motherboard.
 I also broke out a few unused signals on solder jumpers.
 Along with a new firmware, these make it possible to modify existing Pistorm'X boards to host the DIP 68000/68010 !

-To make room for the huge clock counter required to time the long reset, the double write buffering has been removed from this firmware, which is base on the "4 states cycle".
+To make room for the huge clock counter required to time the long reset, the double write buffering has been removed from this firmware : it is similar to the "4 states cycle" version of the PistormX firmwares.

 # Experimental status
 Pistorm'X is experimental, not yet well tested, and might not work with all system revisions and Pi or 68k software or provide the same performance or feature than the original.
 That it works for me does not mean that it will work for you.
 For this reason you are welcome to assemble your own and share test reports in the Discord channel named "beta-testing-pistormx".

 Pistorm'X-68k is even more experimental.
-Few things still need some additional work :
-- EMU68 actually need a reset after cold power on ;
-- when no SD-card installed the bus is requested instead of leaving the 68K do its business
-- New boards layouts should follow after all quirks have been removed

 # Making it
 The Pistorm'X board require a few modifications and a new firmware !
 Do not plug a 68k unless these mods have been completed !